matter-labs/zksync-lite-docs/docs/faq/wallets.md

 Unlocking your account incur higher costs than other zkSync transactions, because the process of registration happens directly on the Ethereum smart contract, and not as part of a zero-knowledge proof.
 If you are using an ERC-1271 compatible wallet (like Argent), this one-time cost becomes greater because of higher interaction with the zkSync smart contract.
+On the other hand, if you are using a CREATE2 smart contract based wallet, this operation is cheaper.

-The fee you pay for this operation is used to pay the fee for the corresponding Ethereum transaction, and so it goes to Ethereum miners and not to zkSync operators.
+The fee you pay for this operation is used to pay the fee for the corresponding Ethereum transaction, and so it goes to Ethereum miners and not to zkSync validators.

 ## Troubleshooting